 There is a range of websites with useful information about mental health and wellbeing, some of which are designed specifically for young people.
 Helpful websites to learn about mental health and wellbeing can be found here:

 There is also a selection of health-related apps that you may find useful in managing your mental health and wellbeing.
 For information on how to choose the right health app for you visit Health Navigator.
 A list of apps can be found here:

 There are lots of different people who can help you with the difficulties you’re facing.
 These people will have a range of backgrounds and areas of expertise.
 If you’re not sure who it is you’re seeing or what they should be able to help you with, make sure to ask.
 You can find a description of each type of professional who may work with you here:

 You may come across a variety of different services on your mental health journey, some of which are run by Te Whatu Ora Southern, and some of which may be what are called NGOs (non-government organisations).
 A list of DHB and NGOs you may encounter can be found here:

 Supporting a Young Person?

 The best thing you can do for a young person is to listen and take notice.
 You can help by starting the conversation with a young person if you notice changes in their mood or behaviour, or by creating a family culture where it is okay to talk about feelings.
-If your young person is attending mental health services, either through Southern DHB or a non-government organisation (NGO), don’t be afraid to ask questions about what’s going on, who the main people involved in their care are, and what resources might be out there for you and your whānau.
+If your young person is attending mental health services, either through Te Whatu Ora Southern or a non-government organisation (NGO), don’t be afraid to ask questions about what’s going on, who the main people involved in their care are, and what resources might be out there for you and your whānau.